Tito–Stalin split: Aftermath

 A prison camp was built on the Goli Otok to detain people convicted of supporting Stalin after the split from the Soviet Union.

+"The Kremlin lost massive and irretrievable prestige", Gunther wrote, as "the international front of world Communism has for the first time been broken".
+Citing the Molotov-Ribbentrop Pact, however, he cautioned that the split might not be permanent.

+After the split Tito took careful precautions to protect himself against Soviet assassination, which some expected to occur soon.
+Gunther wrote that while the USSR was intent on preventing Yugoslavia from "contaminating" other Eastern Bloc countries, and the Yugoslav security force was too busy following Russian and Eastern Bloc visitors to bother with Americans.
+Gunther expressed his opinion that "many Yugoslavs themselves would probably like to be forgiven and taken back into the fold".
+He noted that pictures of Lenin, Stalin, were common on streets, noticing one Molotov postcard in a street market, while rare in more "loyal" satellite states.
 Faced with the choice of resisting or submitting to Stalin, Tito chose the former, likely counting on the KPJ's wide organic base, built through the Partisan movement, to support him.
 It is estimated that up to 20 percent of the KPJ's membership supported Stalin instead of Tito.
 The party's leadership noticed this, and it led to wide-ranging purges that went far beyond the most visible targets like Hebrang and Žujović.
 These purges came to be referred to as the Informbiro period, meaning the "Cominform period".
 The real or perceived supporters of Stalin were termed "Cominformists" or "ibeovci" as a pejorative initialism based on the first two words in the official name of the Cominform—the Information Bureau of the Communist and Workers' Parties.
 Thousands were imprisoned, killed, or exiled.
 According to Ranković, 51,000 people were killed, imprisoned, or sentenced to forced labour.
 In 1949, special-purpose prison camps were built for male and female Cominformists on the uninhabited Adriatic islands of Goli Otok and Sveti Grgur respectively.

+Despite the split, Yugoslavia was a Communist state that followed the Soviet model very closely; the government was, unlike other Eastern Bloc states in 1948-1949, not a multiparty coalition.
+Its leaders believed that they were better Communists than those in Moscow, and Russian Marxist-Leninist books were widely available.
+Yugoslavia cooperated with the USSR in the United Nations and elsewhere.
+The Yugoslav army was probably the strongest in Europe after the Soviet; Gunther quoted an official who said that his country would fight against the United States in a war "because we are real Communists!"
+(Gunther mused in a footnote, "Events may very well prove him to be wrong".)